KolyaKolyaKolyadnica/search-picture/README.md

 # Hi!
 It's my site for search picture :)

-For search use [Pixabay] (https://pixabay.com/api).
+For search use [Pixabay](https://pixabay.com/api).
 And here you can:

 - Choose how to load new pictures (using the Load Button button or infinite scroll);
 - Choose an interface theme;